YBHwang/clova-developer-guide/en-KR/CIC/References/CIC_API.md

 * [TemplateRuntime](/CIC/References/CICInterface/TemplateRuntime.md)
 * [TextRecognizer](/CIC/References/CICInterface/TextRecognizer.md)

-See the following indexes for a full list of interfaces grouped into events and directives.
+See the following indexes for a full list of interfaces grouped into event messages and directive messages.
 * [Index for event messages](/CIC/References/CICInterface/Index_for_Events.md)
 * [Index for directive messages](/CIC/References/CICInterface/Index_for_Directives.md)